ome/omero-web-zarr/README.rst

 Implementation of [OME-NGFF](https://ngff.openmicroscopy.org/latest/) API with an omero-web app.

-This plugins supports OME-NGFF v0.1, v03, v0.4.
+This plugin supports OME-NGFF v0.1, v03, v0.4.
 For a given Image ID in OMERO, the following URL will refer to an OME-NGFF image:

     https://[omero-server]/zarr/image/ID.zarr/

-Note: This app has not been extensively testing and should not be considered "production ready".
+Note: This app has not been extensively tested and should **not** be considered "production ready".

 Currently supports [OME-NGFF v0.3](https://ngff.openmicroscopy.org/0.3/index.html) and [OME-NGFF v0.4](https://ngff.openmicroscopy.org/0.4/index.html).